cristinagalisteo/gitana/README.md

 -   **`--Cclades`**: Color clade and its branch.
 To color multiple clades and branches use ',' as separator.
 Choose color with `--color`.
 E.g., `--Cclades 35` or `--Cclades 35,40`
 -   **`--color`**: Color clade/species selected with `--Ctip/--Cclades`.
 E.g., `--color blue` or `--color green,pink`
 -   **`--Hclades`**: Highlight clade.
 Select node, color and extension separated by ','.
 To highlight multiple clades use ':' as separator.
 E.g., `--Hclades 35,pink,0.01` or `--Hclades 35,pink,0.01:40,green,0.015`
--   **`--Bclades`**: Add labels.
+-   **`--Bclades`**: Add labels to clade.
 Select node and add label, separated by ','.
 To add multiple labels use ':' as separator.
 E.g., `--Bclades 35,Group1` or `--Bclades 35,Group1:40,'Group of interest'`
 -   **`--offset`**: Set position of `--Bclades` label.
 E.g., `--offset 0.012`
 -   **`--fontsize`**: Font size for tip labels.
 Default: `6`.
 -   **`--nodesize`**: Font size for node (bootstrap) and bar labels.
 Default: `5`.